Mercerenies/latitude/spec/ii_standard_library/kernel.md

 the access is successful, the return value is true.
 If the access attempt throws a `SlotError`, the return value is false.
 Any other exceptions or thrown objects are propogated.

+### `Kernel Slots protect (object, slotName).`

+Adds assignment and delete protection to the given slot on the supplied object.
+If the slot does not exist, [TODO: This is currently a bug in the interpreter; correct and fill in the behavior here].

+### `Kernel Slots protected? (object, slotName).`

+Returns whether the given slot on the supplied object has any protections applied to it.

 ### `Kernel Parents origin (object, symbol).`